Donald Trump Tweets The Wrong ‘Ivanka’ Instead Of His Daughter, Gets Scolded On Climate Change In Return

 — Mark Pygas (@MarkPygas) January 17, 2017

-Ivanka Majic eventually tweeted a response to Trump amid all the furore, taking the opportunity to remind the President-elect of his responsibilities and then suggesting that he take the time to learn about climate change.
+Ivanka Majic eventually tweeted a response to Trump amid all the furor, taking the opportunity to remind the President-elect of his responsibilities and then suggesting that he take the time to learn about climate change.

 “And you’re a man with great responsibilities.
 May I suggest more care on Twitter and more time learning about